tunnelrun/flickr/README.md

 ## Deployment

-Upon commits pushed to `master` (or pull request merged to `master`), a new version of the site is automatically deployed with Heroku to [production](https://flickr.tunnel.run/).
+Upon commits pushed to `master` (and pull requests merged to `master`), a new version of the site is automatically deployed with Heroku to [production](https://flickr.tunnel.run/).

 ## License